 Economic wealth and biological wealth are thermodynamically the same sort of phenomena, and not just metaphorically.
 Both are systems of locally low entropy, patterns of order that evolved over time under the constraint of fitness functions.
 Both are forms of fit order.
 And the fitness function of the economy - our tastes and preferences - is fundamentally linked to the fitness function of the biological world - the replication of genes.
 The economy is ultimately a genetic replication strategy.

-The book closes with a discussion of what the lessons are from a complexity framework.
+The book closes with a discussion of the lessons from a complexity framework.
 Beinhocker warns at the beginning of the book that he does not give concrete answers, but he does offer suggestions.

 For businesses, Beinhocker’s analysis is similar to (but predates) the argument by Tim Harford in Adapt.
 Beinhocker encourages experimentation within companies, with greater tolerance for failure and appropriate feedback mechanisms to tell the business when it is time to drop a particular strategy.
 Unfortunately, Beinhocker then turns to a discussion of whether companies should pursue narrow shareholder value or long-term growth, at which point the argument becomes weak.

-Beinhocker also claims to overcome the left-right continuum through his complexity approach, which acknowledges the emergent and useful behaviour of markets but the possibility of market failure.
-However, after making this claim, he then suggests a group of policy prescriptions that place him on the continuum and that are only weakly derived the complexity approach that forms the bulk of the book.
+On policy, Beinhocker claims to overcome the left-right continuum through his complexity approach, which acknowledges the emergent and useful behaviour of markets but the possibility of market failure.
+However, after making this claim, he then suggests a group of policy prescriptions that place him on the left-right continuum and that are only weakly derived the complexity approach that forms the bulk of the book.
 For example, he adopts arguments concerning the lack of intergenerational mobility in the United States and the importance of parental influences on children, despite the dearth of any evidence for parental influence, yet he fails to mention the argument about path dependence provided by complexity theory (nor the implications of heritable traits).
 Instead, he falls back on Rawlsian arguments for justice.

 One interesting observation by Beinhocker is his description of the role of government as a fitness function shaper.
 By introducing market based regulations (such as an emissions trading scheme), government shapes the landscape of what strategies will have highest fitness, without prescribing which particular strategies should be used.
 In such a case, it is not clear that the change in landscape will be efficiency destroying, although Beinhocker does note the potential for what Hayek would term the fatal conceit.